CodeYourFuture/syllabus/docs/js-core-1/week-2/lesson.md

 Now display an example of open body language and eye contact.
 - How do you feel about that communication?

-You can do this exercise while sitting if you cannot stand.
-You will be placed in separate breakout rooms if the session is online.

 Facilitators will adapt the exercise to the diverse needs of trainees, or skip the exercise when the adaptation is not possible.

 :::